 Peter A. Creticos, PhD

-Dr. Creticos earned his PhD for his research on job matching at Northwestern Universitys McCormick School of Engineering and Applied Sciences.
-He has a Master of Management from Northwesterns Kellogg Graduate School of Management, a Master of Arts in Political Science from the University of Missouri at St. Louis, and a Bachelor of Arts in Philosophy from Washington University in St. Louis.
+Creticos earned his PhD for his research on job matching at Northwestern University's McCormick School of Engineering and Applied Sciences.
+He has a Master of Management from Northwestern's Kellogg Graduate School of Management, a Master of Arts in Political Science from the University of Missouri at St. Louis, and a Bachelor of Arts in Philosophy from Washington University in St. Louis.

 Denis Alcides Rezende

 Denis Alcides Rezende is a Professor and Researcher in the Post-Graduate Program of Public Administration and Urban Management at PUCPR Catholic University (Pontifcia Universidade Catlica do Paran, Brazil).
 He is an author and co-author of 18 books and more than 200 academic articles on strategic planning in public and private organizations, public management, information systems, strategic digital city, and information technology management.
 He regularly serves as a consultant to businesses and the public sector on these issues.
-He is curently serving as a visiting research fellow at the Chaddick Institute.
-Dr. Alcides Rezendes post-doctorate work at the University of So Paulo in Brazil, focused on Municipal Public Administration.
-He received his Ph.D. in Information Technology and Public-Private Strategic Planning (Universidade Federal de Santa Catarina, Brazil), MS in Information Technology (Universidade Federal do Paran, Brazil), and Bachelors in Administration (Faculdade De Plcido e Silva, Brazil).
+He is currently serving as a visiting research fellow at the Chaddick Institute.
+Mr. Alcides Rezende's post-doctorate work at the University of So Paulo in Brazil, focused on Municipal Public Administration.
+He received his PhD in Information Technology and Public-Private Strategic Planning (Universidade Federal de Santa Catarina, Brazil), MS in Information Technology (Universidade Federal do Paran, Brazil), and bachelor's in Administration (Faculdade De Plcido e Silva, Brazil).

 Laurence Audenaerd, PhD

-Laurence Audenaerd, PhD is a transportation engineer /economist with a focus primarily on urban and intercity passenger transportation and the influence of geography.
-He has an extensive background providing national and regional transportation research and policy analysis for federal agencies, such as U.S. Department of Transportation, NASA, and the Department of Defense, as well as state and local units, such as the Illinois Governors Office, Illinois Chamber of Commerce, and New York City MTA.
-Dr. Audenaerd has an extensive publication record and holds membership appointments on several transportation-related committees, including the Transportation Research Board.
-Additionally, Dr. Audenaerd volunteers his time advising members of the Illinois General Assembly on transportation issues.
+Laurence Audenaerd, PhD, is a transportation engineer/economist with a focus primarily on urban and intercity passenger transportation and the influence of geography.
+He has an extensive background providing national and regional transportation research and policy analysis for federal agencies, such as the U.S. Department of Transportation, NASA, and the Department of Defense, as well as state and local units, such as the Illinois Governor's Office, Illinois Chamber of Commerce, and New York City MTA.
+Audenaerd has an extensive publication record and holds membership appointments on several transportation-related committees, including the Transportation Research Board.
+Additionally, Audenaerd volunteers his time advising members of the Illinois General Assembly on transportation issues.
 He holds a PhD from Northwestern University and master's degrees from Princeton University and Rutgers University.